-In my last Shut Up and Create Workshop, a dynamic group of students came together for a day-long workshop that helped them identify and commit to actions they can take toward their own creative goals.
+In my Shut Up and Create Workshops, dynamic groups of students came together for a day-long workshop that helped them identify and commit to actions they can take toward their own creative goals.
 It was a great mix of folks: poets, non-fiction writers, a gardener and landscaper, and a woman who wants to open a creative business involving cats!

 As you see from the photos, we had a wonderful time, and the students left behind rave reviews (and tiny sculptures, collages, writings, and commitments to their goals and next steps).
 They even put their list of immediate goals in a bucket (get it? bucket list).

-My next creativity workshop is on Saturday, Aug.
-10 (a weather change), from 10 a.m. to 5 p.m. in the Jackson Free Press’ open learning space in Capital Towers in downtown Jackson.
+My next creativity workshop is on Saturday, March 21, 2020, from 9:30 a.m. to 5 p.m. in the Jackson Free Press’ open learning space in Capital Towers in downtown Jackson.
 Read testimonials from the recent workshop (and my writing classes) here.

 I believe all creativity tells a story, so storytelling will still be at the core, but you choose your medium for it.
 The workshop is super-interactive and fun.
 It will help you tap into and sustain the passion to tackle your dream; create space (physical and in your head) to commit to your craft; be daring enough to risk being mediocre so you can then be great; prime the pump; develop a creative rhythm; and link into a creative community to cheer you on.